debanath/Learning/TS/README.md

 //Type Aggression
-let someOtherVar:string = anyVar // this will work this fine because it is of any type let someMoreOtherVar:string = unknownVar // this will show an error because the compiler doesn't know what is the type of the variable to fix this error we need to tell the compiler what is the type of the variable let fixedSomeMoreOtherVar:string = unknownVar as string
+let someOtherVar:string = anyVar // this will work this fine because it is of any type let someMoreOtherVar:string = unknownVar /* this will show an error because the compiler doesn't know what is the type of the variable to fix this error we need to tell the compiler what is the type of the variable*/ let fixedSomeMoreOtherVar:string = unknownVar as string

 //Also if you want to convert a string into number you need to do the following let strVar:string = "100";
-let numVar:number = (strVar as unknown) as number; //because compiler cannot directly convert string to number we need to make the string into unknown and then into number
+let numVar:number = (strVar as unknown) as number; /*because compiler cannot directly convert string to number we need to make the string into unknown and then into number*/
 ```